Inverkip: Inverkip power station

 Inverkip power station was an oil-fired power station which was constructed during the 1970s and demolished between 2010 and 2015.
 Due to the increase in oil prices as a result of the 1973 Oil Crisis, the station was never used commercially to full capacity (except during the UK miners' strike (1984–85)).
 Power generation stopped in 1988 and the station was kept in reserve before being mothballed in the late 1990s.
 It was decommissioned in 2006. at which time some of the equipment was sold and transferred to other power stations around the country.

 The 774 ft chimney was the tallest free standing structure in Scotland and the third tallest in the UK when it was built in 1976.

 Population

-Since its origins, the village population has grown from around 200 to around 3300 (2016 projection).
+Since its origins, the village population has grown from around 200 to around 3500 (2022 Census).
 The population of the village has doubled since the 1980s housing boom.

-The murder of Margaret Fleming took place in Inverkip in 1999-2000.